-Frequently asked questions (FAQ's) are posted in this section some time later.
-FAQ’s have hypothetical answers, to hypothetical questions the theme of which is frequently asked.
-Readers should be aware that real situations have nuances and layers that cannot be dealt with in this context.
+Frequently Asked Questions (FAQ's) have hypothetical answers to hypothetical questions the general theme of which is asked frequently.
+Readers should be aware that real situations have additional facts and nuances that cannot be dealt with in this context.

 The OAA does not provide professional legal, insurance or accounting advice.
 Readers are advised to consult their own legal, accounting or insurance representatives to obtain suitable professional advice in those regards.